ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+His Mother’s Influence.
+The late Thomas H Benton thus r*
+ferred to the influence of his mother, and
 the part which her teachings had in form
 ing his sturdy character:
 “ My mother asked me never to use to­